somadsul/device_samsung_j2lte/README.md

-# CM Device Tree for Samsung Galaxy J2 (J200G)
+# CM Device Tree For Samsung Galaxy J2 LTE[J200G]

-Please note :

-This tree is far from finished and WIP.
-Before you start building, apply the patches by running the apply.sh script located in that pach directory
-# android_device_samusng_j2lte
+Before You Start Building,Apply The Patches By Using "chmod a+x apply.sh" Script Located In That Patch Directory.